 While many car accident victims may be adversely impacted by damage caps, Virginia law does afford some protections against insurance companies.
 In Virginia, insurance companies cannot deny claims in bad faith.
 For instance, if your insurance company denies a comparable rental car while your car is being repaired, your insurance company may be responsible for paying the greater of $500 or double the cost of a comparable rental car.
-If your insurance company, in bad faith, denies a claim of $3,500 or less above the deductible, a court may award double the amount due plus reasonable attorney’s fees and expenses.

 Learn More About Virginia Car Accident Damages from an Experienced Marion, Virginia Lawyer.